 - IUCN: Vulnerable

 Unlike most cranes, African crowned cranes lack folds in their windpipes making their voices very different from other cranes.

 African crowned cranes occasionally roost in trees, a trait not seen in other cranes.

 These cranes are often considered the living fossils of the crane family.
 They were able to survive the Ice Age in the savannas of Africa.

 Ecology and Conservation

-These cranes are important to the wetlands they live in as grazers on vegetation and as predators of small animals.
+African crowned cranes are important to the wetlands they live in as grazers on vegetation and as predators of small animals.

-Habitat loss and degradation are significant threats, occurring through drought, wetland drainage and conversion for agriculture, overgrazing, fire, agricultural and industrial pollution, industrial construction and dam construction.
+Habitat loss and degradation are significant threats, occurring through drought, wetland drainage and conversion for agriculture, overgrazing, fire, agricultural and industrial pollution, industrial construction, and dam construction.